togethercomputer/slurm-operator/docs/usage/autoscaling.md

 handle the additional demand.
 Until the `threshold` is exceeded, the NodeSet will remain at `minReplicaCount`.

+> [!NOTE]
-**Note**: This example only works well for single node jobs, unless `threshold` is set to 1.
-In this case, HPA will continue to scale up NodeSet as long as there is a pending job until up until it reaches the `maxReplicaCount`.
+> This example only works well for single node jobs, unless `threshold` is set
+> to 1.
+In this case, HPA will continue to scale up NodeSet as long as there is
+> a pending job until up until it reaches the `maxReplicaCount`.

 After the default `coolDownPeriod` of 5 minutes without activity on the trigger, KEDA will scale the NodeSet down to 0.